THashimoto27/exercise2_datamining/Exercises2.md

 In the regression, sometimes the low ranked estimation happens because of the multicolinearlity.

--   1. Linear regression with all variables(\*)
+-   3 Linear regression with all variables(\*)

--   1. Knn regression with all variables —- (up to this)
+-   4 Knn regression with all variables <up to this>

--   1. Compared the average of rmse of Linear and Knn model to find better fit model
+-   5 Compared the average of rmse of Linear and Knn model to find better fit model

 -   1. Summarized the better model and interpreted its meaning